 Pamukkale © josep salvia i bote

-From a distance it appears to be a dazzling white fairytale castle, with a formation of tiers rising from the ground containing warm water pools.
-The hot springs have been used since Roman times to cure certain ailments.
-On the plateau is the Pamukkale Thermal enclosing the bubbling 'sacred pool of the ancients', the main source of the springs creating the white terraces, and its mineral waters are open for public bathing.
+From a distance it appears to be a dazzling, white, fairytale castle, with a formation of tiers rising from the ground containing warm water pools.
+The hot springs have been used since Roman times and are believed to cure certain ailments.
+Additionally, visitors should not miss the bubbling 'sacred pool of the ancients', the main source of the springs which created the white terraces; fortunately, its mineral waters are open for public bathing.